fairDataSociety/FIPs/text/0077-integrating FairOS and swarm.md

 2. **Swarm Decentralized Storage**: Swarm is a decentralized storage system that allows secure storage of sensitive data in an encrypted form.
 It utilizes Diffie-Hellman Key Exchange for encryption and decryption.

-3. **FairDataSociety ENS**: FairDataSociety ENS (Enterprise Name System) provides a portable account for public key encryption.
+3. **FairDataSociety ENS**: FairDataSociety ENS  provides a portable account for public key encryption.
 Users' public keys (x, y) are stored in the ENS.

 ** or **